isabella232/presentation-druxt_101/slides.md

 ```

 <!--
-When using a Druxt component directly, while the DruxtWrapper theming will still be respected, you are also able to take full control of the default Slot contents using Template injection.
+When using a Druxt component directly, while the DruxtWrapper components will still be respected, you are also able to take full control of the default Slot contents using Template injection.

-Think of the Druxt component as a client, it takes the provided props and returns the resulting data to the default template, where you can use it to define the output.
+Think of the Druxt component as a client module; it takes the provided props and returns the resulting data to the default template, where you can use it to define the output.

+This example is loading an entity and passing it's props to an `article` object, which is rendering out the markup as required, as well as rendering a nested DruxtEntity for the related Image field entity.
 -->

 ---